NoorDigitalAgency/EppLib.NET/README.md

 # This is the .NET Core 2.0 port of https://github.com/CodeMakerInc/EppLib.NET

-## Following is the original README.md Content:
+## Following is the original content of the README.md file:

 # EppLib.NET